rust-lang/reference/src/items/implementations.md

 ## Trait Implementations

-A *trait implementation* is defined like a bare implementation except that the optional generic type declarations is followed by a trait followed by the keyword `for`. <!-- To understand this, you have to back-reference to the previous section. :( -->
+A *trait implementation* is defined like an inherent implementation except that the optional generic type declarations is followed by a [trait] followed by the keyword `for`. <!-- To understand this, you have to back-reference to the previous section. :( -->